 Location.
-38° 56.285′ N, 77° 4.465′ W. Marker is in McLean Gardens, District of Columbia, in Washington.
-Marker is at the intersection of Wisconsin Avenue and Quebec Street, on the right when traveling south on Wisconsin Avenue.
+38° 56.311′ N, 77° 4.48′ W. Marker is in McLean Gardens, District of Columbia, in Washington.
+Marker is on Wisconsin Avenue Northwest north of Quebec Street Northwest, on the left when traveling north.
 Touch for map.
-Marker is at or near this postal address: 3696 Wisconsin Avenue Northwest, Washington DC 20016, United States of America.
+Marker is at or near this postal address: 3756 Wisconsin Avenue Northwest, Washington DC 20016, United States of America.
+Touch for directions.

 Categories. • Man-Made Features •

 Credits.
-This page was last revised on January 26, 2017.
+This page was last revised on June 15, 2019.
 This page originally submitted on September 17, 2015, by Allen C. Browne of Silver Spring, Maryland.
-This page has been viewed 547 times since then and 3 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on September 17, 2015, by Allen C. Browne of Silver Spring, Maryland.
-6. submitted on October 7, 2016, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 287 times since then and 33 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on September 17, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.